IsaacLT/DoughFlow-Dashboard/README.md

 ### Pages

 * Home: 1-3 sentences describing what the page displays and what a user can do

-* Login page: page for user to log in to their created account, alternatively for creating a new accouunt.
+* **Login page:** page for user to log in to their created account, alternatively for creating a new accouunt.

-*
+* **Budget Management page:** The budget management page lets the user select between different budgets and see details on the economic status of each category connected to that specific budget.
+The user can also create new budgets from this page.

 ### Entity-Relationship (ER) Diagram